Fellowship Bible Church of Carson City, Inc. (Rev. 3/21/23)

 The New Testament clearly indicates that groups of people who were followers of the Lord Jesus Christ identified themselves with and committed themselves to a particular local body.

 In order to implement the principles of accountability and commitment to the local body of Christ, as defined in the New Testament and practiced in the early churches, Fellowship Bible Church recognizes the need for formal membership.
-Membership at Fellowship Bible Church is for all who are believers in the Lord Jesus Christ and have visibly demonstrated that commitment through believer’s baptism.
+Membership at Fellowship Bible Church is for all who are believers in the Lord Jesus Christ and have visibly demonstrated that commitment through believer’s baptism by immersion.

 Members are not members as that term is described in the law in that they have no voting rights related to the governance of the church.
 The Church is governed by a self-perpetuating Board of Elders.